 Ride and Show Prep

 Many people who have autism like to know what is going to happen.
-Show them ride and show videos in advance and provide park maps.
+Show them videos of rides and shows in advance and provide park maps.
 It helps them feel more comfortable and less anxious.
 We have most ride and show videos on our YouTube channel.

 In addition to having a different way of accessing rides, you might have a different waiting area for a show.
 You might get to choose your seating with other guests with disabilities so it best meets your needs.
 Plan your seats carefully, especially if you think you might need to make a quick escape during a show.
 Just be sure to communicate your needs to an attendant in advance and they will guide you on what to do.

 Have tips or questions about traveling with an adult with autism.
-Share them in comments below!
+Share them in the comments below!